XinFinOrg/ifactor-poc/source/includes/_invoice.md

 ```
 ## Postpay Supplier

-This enpoint enables Financer to Transfer final payment amount to supplier.
+This endpoint enables Financer to Transfer final payment amount to supplier.

 ### HTTP Request